 2. Gold-standard digital tools help in recruiting and retaining top talent

 An optimal digital transformation allows managers to retain top talent by measuring employee satisfaction, motivation, and team performance—another constant mechanism we help put in place.
-When introduced to HR teams (even our own), Slack can help speed up the hiring process by more easily facilitating communication around interview prep and candidate reviews.
+When introduced to HR teams, Slack can help speed up the hiring process by more easily facilitating communication around interview prep and candidate reviews.

 3. There’s greater transparency and more connections and collaboration among teams across the business

 Whether in consulting, technology, or media, executives use Slack to receive instant project updates without having to call a meeting.
 This helps them move and get up to speed more quickly.
-In the meantime, leaders (like those at the Japanese web and mobile company DeNa) get a real-time pulse on how their employees are doing.
+In the meantime, leaders get a real-time pulse on how their employees are doing.
 Whether it’s an open dialogue with the executives or a straightforward announcement, leaders can see immediately what eyes are on the post and the feedback that’s coming through.

 Some executives worry that setting up channels in Slack will lead to unproductive chatter, but they ultimately realize the value of bringing some joy back into the workplace.
 The mini-communities that form within the organization are very important, not just for building rapport and trust (especially valuable for teams with remote workers) but because it provides greater opportunity for the exchange of skills and tacit knowledge, which can lead to new ideas and innovations.